 Due to popular demand, I am pleased to announce the launch of the Rails Tutorial screencats!
 The art of web development procrastination has never been cuter:

-Although they’re not nearly as adorable as the screencats (for obvious reasons), I’m also pleased to announce the launch of the Ruby on Rails Tutorial screencasts, updated for Rails 5!
+Although they’re not nearly as adorable as the screencasts (for obvious reasons), I’m also pleased to announce the launch of the Ruby on Rails Tutorial screencasts, updated for Rails 5!

 The Rails Tutorial screencasts are the most up-to-date resource for learning web development with Ruby on Rails.
 They are available for free via the Learn Enough Society, as well as being available for purchase as direct downloads.